Hi, welcome here. In this post, you’re going to learn how to start using Anki in the most efficient way possible — based on my experience.

 Alright, now before I end this, I would like to give you some tips that would help you study smarter using Anki.

-Another reason not to skip is ending up stacked with even more cards the next day.
-Yup, now you’ll have to review your overdue cards PLUS your due cards — that’s a hell of a review session to go through (trust me, I’ve been through 1500 cards in a day and it was pretty TERRIBLE).
+Another reason not to skip is you end up with a mountain of cards the next day.
+Yup, now you’ll have to review your overdue cards PLUS your due cards — that’s a hell of a review session to go through (trust me, I’ve been through 1500 cards in a day and I almost cried just doing that).

 So, try do study every single day without fail.